aimms/language-reference/advanced-language-components/model-structure-and-modules/runtime-libraries-and-the-model-edit-functions.rst

 Model edit functions are only allowed to operate on runtime identifiers.
-Runtime identifiers exist at runtime but do not yet exist at compile time; the names of runtime identifiers cannot be used directly in the main model.
+Runtime identifiers exist at runtime but do not yet exist at compile time.
+The names of runtime identifiers can only be used in the main model in procedures specificaly designated for this, by specifying the 'Uses runtime libs' attribute.
+Such procedures will be compiled runtime, and recompiled upon change in the runtime libraries specified.
+Such procedures are not allowed to use model editing functionality themselves.
 This enforces a separation between identifiers in the main application and runtime identifiers as depicted in :numref:`fig:module.runtime.library`.
 On the left side of this architecture there is a main application consisting of a main model and